AhmadAthamny/Smile2Win/README.md

 2. For video input and webcam, used OpenCV.
 3. MediaPipe was used to identify raised hands.
 4. face_recognition was used to recognize and encode faces.
-5. OpenAI ChatGPT 3.5-turbo to understand recognized speech and to manage the game.
+5. OpenAI **ChatGPT 4o** to understand recognized speech and to manage the game.

 <h2>Installation & Running</h2>